Crypto-Gi/s3_manager/README.md

 ./run_delete.sh
 ```

 ⚠️ **Warning:** This permanently deletes all objects.
-Use with caution!
+Make sure you have backups if needed.

+**Safety features:**
+- Displays bucket name and prefix (if any) before deletion
+- Requires explicit "yes" confirmation
+- Shows progress for each deleted object
+- Reports any errors encountered

 ## How It Works